-- Chief Complaint: A chief complaint is a concise statement describing the symptom, problem, condition, diagnosis, or other factor that is the reason for the encounter, usually stated in the patient's words. - Concurrent Care and Transfer of Care: Concurrent care is the provision of similar services (e.g., hospital visits) to the same patient by more than one physician or other qualified health care professional on the same day.
+- Chief Complaint: A chief complaint is a concise statement describing the symptom, problem, condition, diagnosis, or other factor that is the reason for the encounter, usually stated in the patient's words. - Concurrent Care and Transfer of Care: Concurrent care is the provision of similar services (e.g., hospital visits) to the same patient by more than one physician on the same day.
 When concurrent care is provided, no special reporting is required.
-Transfer of care is the process whereby a physician or other qualified health care professional who is providing management for some or all of a patient's problems relinquishes this responsibility to another physician or other qualified health care professional who explicitly agrees to accept this responsibility and who, from the initial encounter, is not providing consultative services.
-The physician or other qualified health care professional transferring care is then no longer providing care for these problems though he or she may continue providing care for other conditions when appropriate.
-Consultation codes should not be reported by the physician or other qualified health care professional who has agreed to accept transfer of care before an initial evaluation but are appropriate to report if the decision to accept transfer of care cannot be made until after the initial consultation evaluation, regardless of site of service. - Counseling: Counseling is a discussion with a patient and/or family concerning one or more of the following areas: - Diagnostic results, impressions, and/or recommended diagnostic studies; - Prognosis; - Risks and benefits of management (treatment) options; - Instructions for management (treatment) and/or follow-up; - Importance of compliance with chosen management (treatment) options;
+Transfer of care is the process whereby a physician who is providing management for some or all of a patient's problems relinquishes this responsibility to another physician who explicitly agrees to accept this responsibility and who, from the initial encounter, is not providing consultative services.
+The physician transferring care is then no longer providing care for these problems though he or she may continue providing care for other conditions when appropriate.
+Consultation codes should not be reported by the physician who has agreed to accept transfer of care before an initial evaluation but are appropriate to report if the decision to accept transfer of care cannot be made until after the initial consultation evaluation, regardless of site of service.

-- Risk factor reduction; and - Patient and family education.
+- Counseling: Counseling is a discussion with a patient and/or family concerning one or more of the following areas: - Diagnostic results, impressions, and/or recommended diagnostic studies; - Prognosis; - Risks and benefits of management (treatment) options: - Instructions for management (treatment) and/or follow-up; - Importance of compliance with chosen management (treatment) options; - · Risk factor reduction; and - Patient and family education.
 (For psychotherapy, see 90832-90834, 90836-90840) - Family History: A review of medical events in the patient's family that includes significant information about: - The health status or cause of death of parents, siblings and children; - Specific diseases related to problems identified in the Chief Complaint or History of the Present Illness, and/or System Review; - Diseases of family members which may be hereditary or place the patient at risk. - History of Present Illness: A chronological description of the development of the patient's present illness from the first sign and/or symptom to the present.
 This includes a description of location, quality, severity, timing, context, modifying factors, and associated signs and symptoms significantly related to the presenting problem(s). - Levels of E/M Services: Within each category or subcategory of E/M service, there are three to five levels of E/M services available for reporting purposes.
 Levels of E/M services are NOT interchangeable among the different categories or subcategories of service.
 For example, the first level of E/M services in the subcategory of office visit, new patient, does not have the same definition as the first level of E/M services in the subcategory of office visit, established patient.

 The levels of E/M services include examinations, evaluations, treatments, conferences with or concerning patients, preventive pediatric and adult health supervision, and similar medical services, such as the determination of the need and/or location for appropriate care.
 Medical screening includes the history, examination, and medical decision-making required to determine the need and/or location for appropriate care and treatment of the patient (e.g., office and other outpatient setting, emergency department, nursing facility).
 The levels of E/M services encompass the wide variations in skill, effort, time, responsibility and medical knowledge required for the prevention or diagnosis and treatment of illness or injury and the promotion of optimal health.
-Each level of E/M services may be used by all physicians or other qualified health care professionals.
+Each level of E/M services may be used by all physicians.